 Components: V, S

-Duration: Up to 1 minute
+Duration: Instantaneous, up to 3 rounds.

 You infuse your target's mind with a chaotic rift of maddening power.
 Make a ranged spell attack against the target.
-On a hit, the mind bomb nests into the target, dealing 5d6 psychic damage.
-At the beginning of every round, the caster must succeed on a sigil roll to affect the target again.
+On a hit, the mind bomb nests into the target, dealing 5d6 points of psychic damage.
+The sigil pulses at the start of your turn every round, repeating the primary effect.

-Also, so long as the spell is active, the damage from the spell is added up to a total pool of damage.
-If the spell ends without being dispelled, the target (and every creature within 10 feet away) suffer half total damage dealt by the spell again, and are incapacitated for 1 round.
-A successful Intelligence saving throw halves the damage and negates the condition.
+If the spell ends (such as if the target is reduced to 0 hit points or when its duration ends, but not if it is dispelled), the rift explodes into a wave of chaotic psychic energy.
+All creatures (including the target) suffer one-half the accrued damage dealt by the spell, and are incapacitated for until the start of your turn in the next round.
+A successful Stamina saving throw halves the damage and negates the condition.

 If the ranged spell attack misses, the spell deals half the initial damage and has no other effect.

 Heightened.
 The damage increases by one dice per spell level above 5th.